Screenshot 2026-05-03 173236.png

 Dancekin is an integrated and inclusive dance collective led by artist, educator and counsellor Tristan Sinclair.
 We create dance, performance and social experiences where people with and without disability move, collaborate and belong together.

-Our work centres dancers with Down syndrome, intellectual disability and neurodivergence as artists, creative collaborators and cultural contributors.
+Our work centres dancers with Down syndrome and neurodivergence as artists, creative collaborators and cultural contributors.
 Grounded in contemporary dance, community practice and research with RMIT University, Dancekin treats access not as an add-on, but as part of the art itself.

 Dancekin’s practice sits between art, access, research and community.
 We make performances, run weekly classes, collaborate with researchers and artists, and build spaces where disability-led creativity and genuine belonging can grow over time.